ralt123/5001/README.md

-# 5001
+# 5001 Coursework
-Auction Website.
-Uploaded work from my University Github.
+Designed an auction website with Python, CSS, and HTML.